 Oral Hairy Leukoplakia

-White patches are the primary symptom of oral hairy leukoplakia.
+White patches are the main symptom of oral hairy leukoplakia.
 The patches are:

-Permanent.
-You can’t remove the patches with a toothbrush or with another oral care tool
+- Permanent, you can’t remove the patches with a toothbrush or with another oral care

 Sometimes, the patches cause discomfort and taste changes.